-"Information and experience gained from the injection and/or storage of CO2 from a large number of existing enhanced oil recovery (EOR) and acid gas projects, as well as from the Sleipner, Weyburn, and In Salah projects, indicate that it is feasible to store CO2 in geological formations as a CO2 mitigation option.
-Industrial analogues, including underground natural gas storage projects around the world and acid gas injection projects, provide additional indications that CO2 can be safely injected and stored at well-characterized and properly managed sites."
+"Information and experience gained from the injection and/or storage of $CO_2$ from a large number of existing enhanced oil recovery (EOR) and acid gas projects, as well as from the Sleipner, Weyburn, and In Salah projects, indicate that it is feasible to store $CO_2$ in geological formations as a $CO_2$ mitigation option.
+Industrial analogues, including underground natural gas storage projects around the world and acid gas injection projects, provide additional indications that $CO_2$ can be safely injected and stored at well-characterized and properly managed sites."

-more than 8,100 large CO2 point sources (accounting for more than 60 percent of all anthropogenic CO2 emissions) that could conceivably adopt CCS technologies as a means for delivering deep and sustained CO2 emissions reductions.
+Globally, there are currently more than 8,100 large CO2 point sources (accounting for more than 60 percent of all anthropogenic CO2 emissions) that could conceivably adopt CCS technologies as a means for delivering deep and sustained CO2 emissions reductions.

-"Carbon Dioxide Capture and Geologic Storage," Global Energy Technology Strategy Program, April 2006.
-8.
+"Carbon Dioxide Capture and Geologic Storage," Global Energy Technology Strategy Program, April 2006, 8.